Art-collectors

 Charpentier, Georges (1846-1905):

 Georges Charpentier was a supporter of the Impressionists (R5,p220).
 Some sources mention that he was born in 1849.
 In 1871 he inherited the publishing house of his father, who had published books of Victor Hugo, Balzac and others (R30,p7).
 He published works of Daudet, Flaubert, Maupassant and Zola (R3,p220).
-In 1875 Charpentier met Renoir and bought a first painting of him (at the Drouot auction), with whom he became befriended (R3,p220).
+In 1875 Charpentier met Renoir, bought a first painting of him (at the Drouot auction) and became befriended (R3,p220).
 In 1878 Charpentier pushed Renoir to submit to the Salon (R2,p245).
 1879/04/10 Charpentier started publishing the illustrated journal ‘La Vie Moderne‘ (R3;R5,p112).
 His wife Marguerite Lemonnier (1848-1904) played an important role in cultural Paris.
 Since 1875 their house at the Place Saint-Germain-l’Auxerrois was a meeting point of naturalist writers, impressionist painters en socialist politicians, it was a literary and political salon (R3,p220;R31,no.44;R5,p110).
-1907/04/11 there was an auction of the Charpentier collection (R31;R30).

 Renoir depicted Mme Marguerite Charpentier at least 3 times between 1876 and 1878 (see also 3IE-1877-187), one time with her children Georgette and Paul↓ (R30,no269+321;R31;R5,p110).
 Earlier Renoir had painted in 1869 Marie-Pauline Charpentier and in 1870 Marie Charpentier (R30,no39+57), were they related to Georges Charpentier?